 The actors give for the most part as good as and better performances than a professionally staged production of the play

 The central quartet of Joe, Kate, Chris, and Ann carried the story for most of the drama’s runtime.
-The actors give for the most part as good as and better performances than a professionally staged production of the play, with the true stand out here being Alice Rowlatt’s Kate, perfectly portraying the unhinged nature of a mother on edge, unable to accept the death of her son.
+The actors give for the most part as good as and better performances than a professionally staged production of the play I saw a few years ago, with the true stand out here being Alice Rowlatt’s Kate, perfectly portraying the unhinged nature of a mother on edge, unable to accept the death of her son.
 Cullum Ball’s Joe and Orla O’Hagan’s Ann also both put in strong turns, as does James Chetwood as Chris, beginning Act I as a loyal but lovesick son, an idealist, and ending Act III as a man who rejects his family and his life as he’s lived it thus far.
 There’s an argument to be made for Joe, but All My Sons is Chris’ play.
 It’s his journey.

 There’s a fair bit of shouting in the second and (especially) third acts as the conflict ramps up, but all the players manage to keep this convincingly in character without feeling like they’re going overboard.
 The supporting players also do well, although the choice to have Freya Ferguson’s Sue perform in a British accent (rather than the American of the rest of the company) stood out a little.

 All My Sons analyses the themes of responsibility and the American Dream.
 By no means Arthur Miller’s best play – that accolade falls to Death of a Salesman, which takes these same themes and develops at them in greater depth – but here Joe Keller’s lack of responsibility for his actions is his downfall.
 Again, like the aforementioned Salesman, Miller criticises the pursuit of American Dream over taking societal responsibility.
 It’s a sentiment that got him called in front of the House Un-American Activities Committee, but one that resonates as strongly today as it did in 1947.